Dinickel boride

 Dinickel boride is a chemical compound of nickel and boron with formula Ni_{2}B. It is one of the borides of nickel.

 The formula "Ni_{2}B" and the name "nickel boride" are often used for a nickel-boron catalyst obtained by reacting nickel salts with sodium borohydride.
-However, that product is not a well-defined compound, and its bulk formula is closer to Na2.5B(sic).
+However, that product is not a well-defined compound, and its bulk formula is closer to Ni2.5B.